 Disadvantages of insulin pumps

-|Better control of your blood glucose levels.
-Most people often have fewer highs and lows.||You'll need to have your pump attached to your all the time.
+You'll need to have your pump attached to you all the time.
 Only take it off for small breaks, like when you're swimming or showering.

-|You won't have to inject as often.||The infusion set can sometimes get blocked, so you might need to change it at short notice.
+The infusion set (tubing) can sometimes get blocked, so you might need to change it at short notice.

-|Fewer risks of highs and lows when you exercise.||You'll need to take a lot of time to learn about your pump, especially when you first get your pump.|
+You'll need to take a lot of time to learn about your pump, especially when you first get it.

 You'll have more flexibility in what, when and how much you eat.

-Help and support with your pump
+Help and support with your insulin pump

 You should get pump training and ongoing support from your diabetes healthcare team.